 We estimate the levels of top-five compensation by non-ExecuComp firms in the following way.
-For every year in our sample, we first estimate the coefficients of regression (2) for small-cap and midcap firms in the ExecuComp database.4 This regression explains more than 50 per cent of the variation in compensation among such firms in the ExecuComp database.
-We then use the estimated coefficients to predict the compensation levels for firms in our set of non-ExecuComp firms.
-For the firms for which we do not have data in Compustat that enable us to make such a prediction we use a procedure that is less demanding in terms of data needs: we first estimate the coefficients of a regression of log(compensation) on log(market cap) and industry dummies on all small-cap and mid-cap firms in the ExecuComp database and then we use the obtained coefficients to predict compensation for non-ExecuComp firms whose compensation we could not predict using the first procedure.5
+For every year in our sample, we first estimate the coefficients of regression (2) for the firms in the ExecuComp database.2 This regression explains more than 50% of the variation in compensation in the ExecuComp database.
+We then use the estimated coefficients to predict the compensation levels in firms that are in the Compustat database (which provides us with their size and performance data) but do not belong to the ExecuComp database.
+To verify that our methodology provides a good approximation of aggregate compensation levels for firms outside the ExecuComp database, we compared the results we obtained using our estimation method with actual compensation figures we obtained for 750 firms outside the